microsoft/Microsoft-Fabric-workload-development-sample/docs/WDKv2-Setup-Manual.md

 ![Get Tenant Info Step 2](./media/Get-tenant-info-2.jpg)

 *Figure: Locating Tenant ID and Tenant Region in the About dialog.*

-## Configure your Workload to use the Frontend App:
+## Configure your Workload to use the Frontend App

 The next step is to configure your workload to make use of the new Frontend App.

 1. Open the “Frontend/.env.dev” file and insert your workload name in the “WORKLOAD_NAME” configuration property and your frontend application client id in the “DEV_AAD_FE_CONFIG_APPID” configuration property.
 2. Run `npm install`

-## Change the Workload Manifest:
+## Change the Workload Manifest

 1. Open the “WorkloadManifest.xml”
 2. Make sure the  workload manifest “schemaVersion” is “2.000.0”.
 3. Make sure the HostingType is “FERemote”
 4. Under the “CloudServiceConfiguration”, add an “AADFEApp” element with an “AppId” of the workload frontend Entra application.